This chapter focuses on 42 U.S.C. § 1983, which provides:

-The chart below [see attached wordperfect document] identifies the instructions for violations of particular federal rights to be used in conjunction with an elements instruction.
-“Where a particular amendment ‘provides an explicit textual source of constitutional protection’ against a particular sort of government behavior, ‘that Amendment, not the more generalized notion of ‘substantive due process,’ must be the guide for analyzing these claims.’”
+The chart below [See chart in attached wordperfect document] identifies the instructions for violations of particular federal rights to be used in conjunction with an elements instruction.
+"Where a particular amendment ‘provides an explicit textual source of constitutional protection’ against a particular sort of government behavior, ‘that Amendment, not the more generalized notion of ‘substantive due process,’ must be the guide for analyzing these claims.’"
 Albright v.
 Oliver, 510 U.S. 266, 273 (1994) (plurality opinion) (quoting Graham v.
 Connor, 490 U.S. 386, 395 (1989)).
-When necessary, these instructions include right-specific mental states because § 1983 itself “contains no independent state-of-mind requirement” apart from what is necessary to state a violation of the underlying right.
+When necessary, these instructions include right-specific mental states because § 1983 itself "contains no independent state-of-mind requirement" apart from what is necessary to state a violation of the underlying right.
 Daniels v.
 Williams, 474 U.S. 327, 328 (1986).

 Person Subject to § 1983 Liability

 Local Governing Body Liability

-A local governing body is liable under § 1983 only when an “action pursuant to official municipal policy of some nature caused a constitutional tort."
+A local governing body is not liable under § 1983 "unless action pursuant to official municipal policy of some nature caused a constitutional tort."
 Monell v.
 Dep’t of Social Servs. of City of New York, 436 U.S. 658, 691 (1978).
 But see Instruction 9.7 (addressing ratification and causation). "[A] municipality cannot be held liable under §1983 on a respondeat superior theory."
 Monell, 436 U.S. at 691.
-"The ‘official policy’ requirement ‘was intended to distinguish acts of the municipality from acts of employees of the municipality,’ and thereby make clear that municipal liability is limited to action for which the municipality is actually responsible.”
+"The ‘official policy’ requirement ‘was intended to distinguish acts of the municipality from acts of employees of the municipality,’ and thereby make clear that municipal liability is limited to action for which the municipality is actually responsible."
 Pembaur v.
 City of Cincinnati, 475 U.S. 469, 479-80 (1986) (emphasis in original).
-Because there are several ways to establish “Monell liability,” see Christie v.
+Because there are several ways to establish "Monell liability," see Christie v.
 Iopa, 176 F.3d 1231, 1235 (9th Cir.1999), the Committee also includes in this chapter separate elements instructions for several bases of such liability (Instructions 9.5, 9.6, 9.7, and 9.8).

 Eleventh Amendment Immunity